 - New Year’s Day

-Perhaps this is obvious, but I wouldn’t recommend waiting for Cyber Monday for your first promotion simply because you’re a “cyber” retailer.
-The whole five-day weekend of Thanksgiving is fair game for online stores and can be particularly lucrative for small businesses.
+For example, don’t wait until Cyber Monday for your first promotion simply because you’re a “cyber” retailer.
+The whole five-day weekend of Thanksgiving, now being called Black Fiveday, is fair game for online stores and can be particularly lucrative for small businesses.

 Once you’ve decided which days your store will promote, dive into your email marketing software and get planning.
-Email promotions may seem a bit antiquated in the era of social media and SEO, but good old electronic mail can still be pretty darn effective when people are already making plans to shop anyway.
-Make sure your email blasts begin advertising each promotion at least a week before the sale day.
+Email promotions may seem a bit antiquated in the era of social media and SEO, but good old electronic mail can still be pretty darn effective when people are making plans to shop anyway.
+In fact, according to research by Adobe Analytics, in 2018 email marketing drove 24.2% of total Cyber Monday sales.
+So, get drafting those emails, and make sure your email blasts begin advertising each promotion at least a week before the sale day.

 Give Your Site A Checkup